 Researchers at Kindai University in Japan have demonstrated that industry can be a powerful driver of conservation, too.
 With the financial support of the domestic fishing industry, they’ve recently developed the technology to breed Pacific bluefin tuna, closing the lifecycle.
 In due time, the technology will likely be adopted in the Port Lincoln area, reducing the industry’s reliance on wild-caught fish—and potentially affecting the entire industry’s balance of supply, demand, and valuation.

 To the average bystander, Oceanic Victor may seem as bizarre as it is controversial.
 Sure, we swim with dolphins, sharks, rays, and a whole host of other marine creatures—but tuna?
 Dip your head in the water and watch an 80-kilogram fish whip toward you at highway speeds and you’ll quickly understand the appealing mix of terror and exhilaration.
 Australia’s tuna industry may be poised to change at the same breakneck speed, but one thing will always hold true: for as long as South Australia is located by the sea, the livelihood of its people will depend on fishing and tourism.
 Balancing the demand for one species with the negative ripple effects of that demand will always be a challenge.
 Critics and proponents will be waiting for the final ruling on Oceanic Victor’s fate in Victor Harbor later this month to see which way, this time, the tuna scales will tip.

-Update: in December 2016, Oceanic Victor received court approval and is now scheduled to open in Victor Harbor in April 2017.
+Update: in December 2016, Oceanic Victor received court approval and opened in Victor Harbor in 2017.